Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Performance Analysis

-The strength of employing the proposed geometric model lies in the fact that the derived formula computes the coverage probability in a Walker satellite constellation, in a much shorter time than system-level simulation.
-In addition, from Theorem \ref{Theorem:0}, we basically have a complete expression for the coverage probability of users at given latitude and this expression theoretically replaces the empirically-obtained coverage probability of users at the given latitude, which otherwise requires a extensive amount of computational resources to evaluate using simulations.
+The practical implication of employing the proposed geometric model lies in the fact that the derived formula computes the coverage probability of the typical user at a given latitude and it is equal to the coverage probability of all users at the same latitude.
+In addition, in the ergodic case of Theorem \ref{Theorem:periodic}, the expression theoretically matches the empirically-obtained time average of the coverage probability of any user at the given latitude, which otherwise requires an extensive amount of snapshots to evaluate using simulations.